 Overview

 Highly-qualified undergraduates in any major may apply to the accelerated MA degree program in International Security.
-If accepted students will be able to earn a bachelor's degree in their major and an MA in International Security with a reduced number of overall credits and within a reduced time frame, sometimes within five years.
+If accepted, students will be able to earn a bachelor’s degree in their current undergraduate major and a Schar School master’s degree within a reduced timeframe.
 More information on bachelor's/accelerated master's programs may be found in AP.6.7 Bachelor's/Accelerated Master's Degrees.

 Students in an accelerated degree program must fulfill all university requirements for the master's degree.
 See AP.6.9 Requirements for Master's Degrees.